CreatorKit/creator-docs/creatorkit/Toolbox.md

 # Toolbox

-The toolbox is a reference page for you to use to set up your kit.
-Follow the steps listed in the project pages and refer back to this page for more detail on individual steps.
+The toolbox is a reference page that details the steps required to set up your kit.
+Follow the steps listed in the project pages (i.e. [Project 1.md](Project 1.md)) and use this page as a reference for more detail on individual steps.

 ## Hardware